neumann-lukas/cliparr-py/README.md

 **Usage with GUI:*
   1. Download the whole code or the GUI release.
-  2. Run command `pip install requirements.txt`.
+  2. Run command `pip install -r requirements.txt`.
   3. Run the GUI.py